MrWong99/summairpg/README.md

         Store the provided command-line arguments in the summairpg-config.json (default true) -ollama-address string
-        The host:port of the Ollama HTTP API. (default "127.0.0.1:11434") -ollama-enabled
+        The host:port of the Ollama HTTP API. (default "127.0.0.1:11434") -ollama-context-length-override int
+        override the context length (num_ctx) that would else be determined by the model -ollama-enabled
         set to false to disable the Ollama endpoint for summarization (default true) -ollama-model string